 - Teach children that they must share the trail.

-Disabled Trail Users
+Trail Users with Disabilities

 - Nearly all portions of the trails are accessible.
 Disabled users could be in a wheelchair, or a "racing chair."
 Both are about twice as wide as a bicycle and neither are as maneuverable as a bicycle.